Medical examiner identifies remains found in burnt pawnshop, rules death a homicide

 The family is asking for donations to help send his body back to Jackson, Miss. for burial.

-Lee Jr.’s death is at least the second fatality connected to the riots.
+Stewart's death is at least the second fatality connected to the riots.
 In the first, John Rieple, 59, the owner of Cadillac Pawn at 1538 E. Lake St., was arrested after shooting and killing a man outside of his business, but was later released.
 No charges have been filed.
-Relatives of the victim, Calvin “Chuck” Horton Jr., 43, has cast doubt on the initial account that Horton was killed while looting the store.
+Relatives of the victim, Calvin "Chuck" Horton Jr., 43, have cast doubt on the initial account that Horton was killed while looting the store.

 Staff writer Libor Jany contributed to this report.